opflep/T480s_Hackintosh/README.md

-# Hackintosh on ThinkPadT480s | Clover and OpenCore
+# Hackintosh on ThinkPad T480s | Clover and OpenCore

 ## Contact me